Doravado/samuel_portfolio/index.md

 <br/>

 # 🎮Playstudios Loyalty Program Engagement Model (In Progress)
-- Led a team of four to drive project progress and was mainly responsible for communicating with clients and other parties to coordinate tasks and timelines.
+- Led a team of four to drive project progress, monitor outcomes, and communicate with clients and other parties to coordinate tasks and timelines.

-- Collaborated with teammates to build project methodology.
-Used snowflake, SQL, and python to process 2 million player data independently, including querying and cleaning data and creating model variables.
+- Developed project methodology collaborating with teammates.
+Processed 2 million player data independently, including querying and cleaning data and creating model variables, with snowflake, SQL, and Python.

-- Used machine learning to do player segmentation and classification.
-Did survival analysis and built a retention model to identify early characteristics of loyal players.
+- Segmented players using machine learning models.
+Built a retention model to identify early characteristics of loyal players based on classification and survival analysis.

-- Based on insights from player analysis and models, our team is now designing a marketing campaign to activate potential loyalty players with highly efficient campaign methods.
+- Our team is now designing a marketing campaign to increase player loyalty with highly efficient campaign methods, based on insights from player analysis and models.

-- Made decks and communicated project methodology and outcomes to client, synthesizing technical analysis into simple and clear terms.
+- Designed decks and communicated project methodology and outcomes to clients, synthesizing technical analysis into simple and clear terms.

 ![](/image/playstudios_project2.png)

 <br/>

 # 🏅McCombs Marketing Case Challenge of SAMSUNG
-- Won the 3rd place against MSM and MBA teams in case competition judged by Fortune 500 executives.
+- Won the 3rd place against 21 MSM and MBA teams in the case competition judged by Fortune 500 executives.

-- Collaborated with teammates and recommended a blue ocean strategy for SAMSUNG to gain Gen Z customers in the U.S. by utilizing 3+ marketing models and qualitative research.
+- Recommended a blue ocean strategy for SAMSUNG to gain Gen Z customers based on 3 models and qualitative research.

-- Responsible for qualitative analysis of customer segmentation, media strategy, campaign effect, and budget recommendation.
+- Led and presented the quantitative analysis of customer segmentation and brand positioning using Tableau and Excel.

-- Presented the final strategy and marketing campaign plan to judges with teammates.
-Answered judges' questions and communicated strategy thought processes.

 ### Key Insights
 - **Target Segment:** Based on our analysis, within Gen Z Girls, the Gen Z Girl Gamer has the highest potential and alignment with SAMSUNG's product portfolio.